el-youness/firestone/README.md

 ## The git repository for your team

 Create one repository for each team and invite tomase to the repository.
 You are not allowed to use repositories outside of KTH-github.

+## How to demo

 When done with a sprint, tag the code with a version x.0.0, where x is the number of the sprint, and send an email to tomase@kth.se notifying me that you are done with the sprint.

 ## Videos